Please click or tap on the plus + icons for more information

 Cranial osteopathic treatment is extremely gentle as very light contact is made with the patient.
 The gentle nature of this field of osteopathic practice makes it ideal for babies and children as well as anyone who is anxious about other more physical osteopathic treatment techniques.

-What reactions can occur following osteopathic treatment?
 Most patients feel more comfortable and freer either immediately following treatment or within 12 – 24 hours.
 Some can experience a mild soreness or ache which usually resolves – leaving the patient feeling better than pre- treatment - within 24 hours.

 Studies suggest that after joint manipulation performed by osteopaths, chiropractors and manipulative physiotherapists about 5% of patients experience a mild and transient discomfort.
 Discomfort following subsequent treatments is usually much less likely.
 Similarly massage and soft tissue work can on occasion result in mild and transient discomfort following treatment.